By Amy Gorin, MS, RDN

 How to Make Virgin Sangria

-In addition to the tea, I mixed in white grape juice and passion fruit juice and then a slew of tropical fruit to celebrate summer!
+In addition to the tea, I mixed in white grape juice and passion fruit juice and then a slew of tropical fruit.
+If you don't have white grape juice on hand, apple juice would also work.

 I used key limes, oranges, kiwi, and pineapple in this summer sangria recipe, but you can certainly play around with your own fruit add-ins.

 While I made a green tea sangria, feel free to try different tea options.
-I had regular green tea on hand, but you could also use Lipton® Iced Green Tea in this recipe—or you could go the black tea route and use Lipton® Black Unsweetened Iced Tea.
+I had regular green tea on hand, but you could also use iced green tea in this recipe—or you could go the black tea route and use black unsweetened iced tea.
 You’ll want to brew one iced tea bag in four cups of cold water.

 Make Different Varieties of Sangria